hipay/hipay-docs/hipay-wallet-cashout-mirakl-integration/3-Prerequisites-and-recommendations.md

 - You should have Composer, which is the best way to install the library or do the integration.
 - You should use MySQL.
 Even though the integration should function with most RDBMSs, it was only tested with MySQL 5.5 through Doctrine.
 - A web server is required, with a URL accessible by HiPay with the HTTP verb POST so that server-to-server notifications can be sent by HiPay.
 It can be Apache, Nginx or any other choice, as long as the other mandatory requirements are met.
+- You must have an SMTP server, which can be hosted either on the same machine as the application itself, or on a remote one.
+This SMTP server will be used to send you email notifications in case of errors (see the Notifications section on the Usage page for more information).

 ## Mirakl